 We searched to find hollyhocks for humid gardens and found Alcea rugosa in of all places, the Carpathian mountain region of the Ukraine and the Caucasus mountain region of Armenia and Turkey.
 This species is much more rust resistant and better suited to the South than a typical hollyhock.
 Alcea rugosa is quite drought-tolerant and can really take the heat once established.
 The flowers produce copious amounts of seed which will replace the short-lived (3-4 years) parent plant and provide plenty to share.

 Alcea is in the mallow family.
-To see all the other mallows for sale, check here.
+See our other mallows for sale.